Buyer's Guide

 2. Provider Comparison Table

-Here is a side-by-side comparison of the major dental email list providers as of March 2026:
+Here is a side-by-side comparison of the major dental email list providers as of May 2026.
+Numbers below are pulled directly from each provider's live site.

 | Provider | Records | Pricing | Model | Guarantee |